 - None of Customer’s rights or obligations under the Agreement, or under any other agreement between the Parties, may be assigned or transferred to any other person or legal entity without Timber Exchange’s prior written consent.

 - All notices under the Agreement shall be in writing and will be deemed to have been duly given when received, if personally delivered; when receipt is electronically confirmed, if transmitted by facsimile or e-mail; the day after it is sent, if sent for next day delivery by recognized overnight delivery service; and upon receipt, if sent by certified or registered mail, return receipt requested.

-- Automatic or manual updates of the Software may be performed without notice to Customer.
+- Automatic or manual updates of the Software may be performed without notice to the Customer.

 Governing law and dispute resolution

 - The Agreement (including the arbitration clause in this Section 15), any engagement confirmation, our engagement, our services and any issue or question arising thereunder shall be governed by and construed in accordance with substantive Swedish law, without application of any conflict of law provisions.

 - Any dispute, controversy or claim arising out of or in connection with this Agreement, or the breach, termination or invalidity thereof, shall be finally settled by arbitration administered by the Arbitration Institute of the SCC.
 The Rules for Expedited Arbitrations shall apply, unless the SCC in its discretion determines, taking into account the complexity of the case, the amount in dispute and other circumstances, that the Arbitration Rules shall apply.
 In the latter case, the SCC shall also decide whether the Arbitral Tribunal shall be composed of one or three arbitrators.